Coes Creek, Queensland: Geography

-The eastern boundary of Coes Creek is marked by Petrie Creek, a tributary of the Maroochy River.
+Petrie Creek, a tributary of the Maroochy River, forms the eastern boundary of the locality.
+It is named after Queensland pioneer Thomas Petrie.

+The main road access to and through the locality is Coe Creek Road, which enters from Burnside to the north, passes through the locality, and terminates on the south-western boundary of the locality in West Woombye.

+The land use in north-east and east of the locality is residential with the Maroochy Research Facility occupying the north of the locality.
+The remaining land is used for a mixture of crop growing and grazing on native vegetation.

 History

-The locality takes its name from the creek, which in turn was named after selector Robert Coe, who was killed by a train.
+The locality takes its name from the creek, which in turn was named after selector Robert Coe, who was killed by a train in 1896.
 The Queensland Place Names Board approved the naming of the creek and the district after Coe on 1 December 1962.